Privacy Policy

 We will collect personal data from:

-• Executors, Trustees, solicitors and any other professional third party instructed in the legacy administration process.
+- Executors, Trustees, solicitors and any other professional third party instructed in the legacy administration process.

-• Third parties, such as the Smee & Ford notification service
+- Third parties, such as the Smee & Ford notification service

-• Copies of wills either provided by Executors, Trustees or other professionals acting in the administration, or publicly available online.
+- Copies of wills either provided by Executors, Trustees or other professionals acting in the administration, or publicly available online.

-• Other co-beneficiaries of the will
+- Other co-beneficiaries of the will

-• The public domain
+- The public domain

-2.5 Information from third parties
+1.5 Information from third parties

 When undertaking supporter analysis we may analyse geographic, demographic and other information relating to you.
 We may use additional information from third party sources when it is available.
 Such information is compiled using publicly available data about you, for example addresses, listed Directorships or typical earnings in a given area.
 In addition, we may buy anonymous external data (e.g. census data, Experian MOSAIC, TGI) and combine it with your personal data at an aggregated level to build profiles which help us work out what you’re most likely to want to hear from us about and how.

-2.6 Sensitive personal data
+1.6 Sensitive personal data

-We sometimes have to collect and use ‘sensitive personal data’ from our clients, employees and volunteers.
+We sometimes collect and use ‘sensitive personal data’ from our clients, employees and volunteers.
 This is defined as information about racial or ethnic origin, political opinions, religious or other similar beliefs, physical or mental health, sexual life, and criminal allegations, proceedings or convictions.

-For those using our services, we collect sensitive personal data about your cancer diagnosis and the general state of your health in order to enable us to provide a safe and supportive environment for you.
+For those using our services, we collect sensitive personal data about your cancer diagnosis and the general state of your health to enable us to provide a safe and supportive environment for you.

 At times we’ll collect sensitive personal data to help us monitor equal opportunities, and to research whether we deliver great experiences for everyone, regardless of their background or beliefs, but this is only ever analysed at an aggregate rather than individual level.

-2.7 Employees, Volunteers and Service Providers
+1.7 Employees, Volunteers and Service Providers

 We may collect extra information about you (such as references, criminal records checks, details of emergency contacts or medical conditions).
 We will keep this information for legal or contractual reasons, to protect us (including in the event of an insurance or legal claim), and for safeguarding purposes.

-2.8 CCTV
+1.8 CCTV

-How we use your personal data and why
+2. How we use your personal data and why

 We will use your personal data for the purpose or purposes outlined at the time you gave it to us.
 Your personal data may be collected and used to help us deliver our charitable activities, help us raise funds, or complete your order or request.